digitaldave0/kubernetes/kubectl_basics.md

 ## Basics

-- pods are a wrapper, cotainers with features
+- pods are a wrappers containers with features
-- impertaive fragile , if it crashed we need to notice that in crashed
+- impertaive fragile , if it crashed we need to notice that it crashed
-- decelartaive we declare what state the function should be in
+- decelartaive we declare what state should be and kubernetes manages it
+- loose coupling  using services 'label selector' labels
+- ClusterIP is default.
+- NodePort

+- Handling ingress apllicatiion path based routing , ingress controller

+- deployment takes the defintaion of the pod makes it into a deployment

+- StatefulSet

+- Demonset runs one instance on each worker node